 The Academy for Integrating Behavioral Health and Primary Care Opioid & Substance Use Resources has developed several resources for providers treating opioid use disorder in primary care practices, including:

-- Implementing Medication-Assisted Treatment for Opioid Use Disorder in Rural Primary Care includes an Environmental Scan (PDF, 609 KB) and Tools and Resources (PDF, 812 KB) to support those in primary care settings who are implementing medication-assisted treatment (MAT) for opioid use disorder.
+- Implementing Medication-Assisted Treatment for Opioid Use Disorder in Rural Primary Care includes an Environmental Scan (PDF, 609 KB) and an online searchable Tools and Resources Collection to support those in primary care settings who are implementing medication-assisted treatment (MAT) for opioid use disorder.

 - The Academy’s Expert Insight page includes articles, blog posts, success stories, videos, and webcasts about managing Opioid Use Disorder in Primary Care.

 - Increasing Access to MAT in Rural Primary Care Practices is a cooperative grant program provides access to MAT to more than 20,000 individuals struggling with opioid addiction using innovative technology, including patient-controlled smart phone apps and remote training and expert consultation using Project ECHO—a telehealth program started with AHRQ support that links specialists at an academic hub to primary care providers working on the frontlines in rural communities.

 Misuse in Older Adults in Primary Care Practices

 In September 2019, AHRQ launched a 3-year pilot project to assess and describe current perceptions of the challenges associated with managing opioid use and misuse in older adults; to create a compendium of tools, strategies and approaches for managing opioid use and misuse in older adults in primary care settings; to support primary care practices in developing and testing innovative strategies, approaches or tools for opioid management within the context of a facilitated Learning Collaborative; and to identify remaining evidence gaps and areas of needed research.
 Products and results will be posted to this website as they become available.